Setting the Stage

-While Congress was in the process of introducing the OTF Authorization Act, which would have further enhanced the organization’s independence and long-term sustainability, the Trump Administration nominated a new head for US Agency for Global Media (USAGM), Michael Pack.
-Pack, a known ally of Steve Bannon, was finally confirmed on June 4, 2020 (his controversial nomination had been pending for nearly two years).
+While Congress was in the process of introducing the Open Technology Fund Authorization Act to further enhance OTF’s independence and long-term sustainability, the Trump Administration nominated Michael Pack to become CEO of USAGM.
+Pack, a conservative filmmaker and known ally of Steve Bannon, was eventually confirmed on June 4, 2020 (after his controversial nomination had sat pending for almost two years).
 His appointment led to immediate resignations within the agency.

 The new leader of USAGM quickly set about dismantling the leadership of the agency’s various organizations.
 On June 17, in what was dubbed the “Wednesday night massacre,” Pack dismissed the heads of Radio Free Asia, Middle East Broadcasting, Radio Free Europe/Radio Liberty, and OTF (CEO Libby Liu).
-He then unilaterally disbanded OTF’s entire bipartisan Board of Directors - replacing trusted and experienced professionals with the likes of Bethany Kozma, an anti-trans and anti-abortion activist with no support in the internet freedom community whatsoever.
-Just a day later, the President of OTF (Laura Cunningham) was fired.
+He then attempted to unilaterally disband OTF’s entire bipartisan Board of Directors – seeking to replace trusted and experienced professionals with the likes of Bethany Kozma, an anti-trans and anti-abortion activist, and someone who has no expertise or ties with the internet freedom community.
+Just a day later, Pack also attempted to fire OTF President and acting CEO Laura Cunningham.

 Hundreds of community-based organizations immediately spoke out in protest.
 Pack’s reckless moves were also swiftly condemned on both sides of the political aisle.
-Representative Michael McCaul (R-TX), the ranking member on the House Foreign Affairs Committee, immediately called the actions “troubling,” saying he hopes “CEO Pack will find time very soon to explain to me and my colleagues on the House Foreign Affairs Committee his reasons for making these decisions.”
-In a joint press release, McCaul and Senator Marsha Blackburn (R-TN) reiterated that they were “troubled” by the unconsulted termination of OTF’s President and, given her impressive track record, were “concerned about the future of the organization.”
-On June 23, Senator Bob Menendez (D-NJ), the ranking member of the Senate Foreign Relations Committee, called for the acting Inspector General of the State Department to investigate whether the firings violated applicable rules of independence.
+In a joint press release, Representative Michael McCaul (R-TX), the ranking member on the House Foreign Affairs Committee, and Senator Marsha Blackburn (R-TN) reiterated that they were “troubled” by the unconsulted termination of OTF’s President and Board of Directors.
+In turn, Senator Bob Menendez (D-NJ), the ranking member of the Senate Foreign Relations Committee, called for the acting Inspector General of the State Department to investigate whether the firings violated applicable rules of independence.

 On June 23, 2020, OTF and members of the organization’s Board of Directors filed a complaint in the District Court of the District of Columbia seeking injunctive relief to nullify Pack’s reckless attempts to fire OTF officers and directors.
-The legal challenge, which asserts Pack’s actions broke the law by breaching the statutory “firewall” designed to keep OTF and its sister organizations independent from the government, became immediate national news.
-The following day, a coalition of U.S. Senators and Representatives demanded answers from Pack regarding claims that he is "seeking to change the fundamental mission of OTF and to redirect millions of dollars in OTF funding to technologies that were previously denied funding."
+The legal challenge, which asserted Pack’s actions broke the law by breaching the statutory “firewall” designed to keep OTF and its sister organizations independent from the government, became immediate national news (and was ultimately appealed to the D.C.
+Circuit Court of Appeals).
+The following day, a coalition of U.S. Senators and Representatives demanded answers from Pack regarding claims that he was "seeking to change the fundamental mission of OTF and to redirect millions of dollars in OTF funding to technologies that were previously denied funding."

 Everyday, journalists, political dissidents, human rights defenders, and members of the most vulnerable communities across the globe trust their lives to OTF-supported technology and organizing, including: